Sangarshanan/synthoor/README.md

 ### Setup for Tutorial

-Hope you have [Python 3.10+](https://www.python.org/downloads/) already, Once you got that you can go ahead and [install uv](https://docs.astral.sh/uv/getting-started/installation/) to install the package
+Hope you have [Python>=3.10](https://www.python.org/downloads/) already, Once you got that you can go ahead and [install uv](https://docs.astral.sh/uv/getting-started/installation/) to get everything set up locally.

 ```sh
 uv sync